martinclason/Molecular-Dynamics-Project/docs/install.rst

 |

-This will install `ale` without dependencies and in editable mode so the source code can be edited.
+This will install ``ale`` without dependencies and in editable mode so the source code can be edited without having to reinstall ale for the changes to take effect.

 To test if ale is installed correctly you can now run:
 ::